sahilmehta743/DesignPattern/README.md

 Abstract Factory : provides an interface for creating families of related or dependent objects without specifying their concrete classes

 ### Structural
+Proxy : With this pattern, we create an intermediary that acts as an interface to another resource, e.g., a file, a connection.

+Decorator : This pattern is useful for enhancing the behavior of an object.

+Adapter : The Adapter pattern is used for connecting two incompatible interfaces that otherwise cannot be connected directly.

 ### Behavioral